PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 main lowerer path synchronizes the session `LayoutState` for the generated shape and intermediate tensors.

+Static high-rank BatchMatMul compression in `passes/high_rank_matmul.py` uses the same contract.
+Initial `BATCH_MATMUL` objects are indexed once; each proven rank-above-five operator has its inputs and output changed through differential edge updates, then receives two input Reshapes and one output-restoring Reshape at the same graph position.
+The original BatchMatMul object and options remain intact.
+Complete operator-list replacement and direct input/output assignment are forbidden by the ownership gate, and the production lowerer call supplies the session `LayoutState`.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,